Nigeria Police Force: Early years

+A post-independence inspection of police officers.

 In the 1960s, under the First Republic, these forces were first regionalised and then nationalised.
 The Nigeria Police Force performed conventional police functions and was responsible for internal security generally; for supporting the prison, immigration, and customs services; and for performing military duties within or outside Nigeria as directed.
 Plans were announced in mid-1980 to expand the force to 200,000.

 1980s reorganization

 By 1983, according to the federal budget, the strength of the NPF was almost 152,000, but other sources estimated it to be between 20,000 and 80,000.
 Presently, there are more than 1,300 police stations nationwide.
 Police officers were not usually armed but were issued weapons when required for specific missions or circumstances.
 They were often deployed throughout the country, but in 1989, well into Nigeria's second military dictatorship, Ibrahim Babangida announced that a more significant number of officers would be posted to their native areas to facilitate police-community relations.

 The 1986 NPF reorganization was occasioned by a public eruption of tensions between the police and the army.
 A superintendent was suspended for a time for grumbling that the army had usurped police functions and kept police pay low, and there were fights between police and army officers over border patrol jurisdiction.
 The armed forces chief of staff announced a thorough reorganization of the NPF into the seven new area commands and five directorates (criminal investigations, logistics, supplies, training, and operations) under deputy inspectors general.
 About 2,000 constables and 400 senior police officers were dismissed by mid-1987, leaving senior police officers disgruntled.

 In late 1986, the NPF was reorganized nationwide into seven area commands, which superseded a command structure corresponding to each of the States of Nigeria.
 Each command was under a commissioner of police and was further divided into police provinces and divisions under local officers.
 NPF headquarters, which was also an area command, supervised and coordinated the other area commands.
 Later these Area Commands were grouped under Zone Commands as follows: Zone 1, Headquartered Kano, with Kano, Katsina, and Jigawa Commands Zone 2, Headquartered Lagos, with Lagos, and Ogun commands Zone 3, Headquartered Yola, with Adamawa, and Gombe Commands.